ModelCitizenPS3/x86-cellsdk-install/README.md

 # x86-cellsdk-install

-Script to install all (working) packages from IBM's Cell CPU SDK on modern Fedora (x86_64) for cross PS3 dev
+Super simple script to automate install of Cell CPU cross development tools on a modern x86_64 Fedora system.